AutumnMourning/AutumnMourning/README.md

 - 👀 I’m interested in gaming and backend work.
 As well as developing my own tools and games someday
 - 🌱 I’m currently learning C for scripting and CSS for object oriented development.
 - 💞️ I’m currently not looking to collaborate on anything at the moment.
-- 📫 How to reach me email is the best way to reach me @ grugengrine3131@gmail.com.
+- 📫 How to reach me email is the best way to reach me is not currently up yet.

 <!---
 AutumnMourning/AutumnMourning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.